Speakers

 Target group: Students, especially MINT students and students of MINT advanced courses, science teachers, school community, adult education centers, chemistry teacher training centers, SEC (for science forum, annual meeting, SEC lecturer)

-The chemical industry in Germany currently has a share of about 5% in the world market.
-Their carbon-containing products are mainly made from the energy sources oil (72%) and gas (14%).
-After all, 13% of the products are based on renewable raw materials.
-At less than 2%, coal is practically irrelevant.
+The chemical industry in Germany currently has a share of around 5% of the world market.
+Its carbon-containing products are mainly made from oil (72%) and gas (14%).
+At least 13% of the products are based on renewable raw materials.
+Coal plays practically no role at less than 2%.
 In total, the German chemical industry uses around 20 million tons of organic raw materials.
-The chemical industry is an energy-intensive industry, the main sources of energy being gas and electricity.
+The chemical industry is an energy-intensive sector, the most important energy sources are gas and electricity.

 The raw materials of the chemical industry have been and are constantly being adapted.
 At the beginning of the 19th century, wood was the raw material.
 Later, coal changed the entire industry and growth accelerated.
-After 1945, oil became the dominant global commodity.
-However, coal and especially gas in the USA are (again) gaining in importance in China.
-The lecture explains the criteria used to select the raw material base at different locations.
+After 1945, oil became the globally dominant raw material.
+Currently, however, coal is (again) gaining importance in China and gas in particular in the USA.
+The lecture will explain the criteria used to select the raw material base at different locations.
 Technical processes for using all raw materials are known.

 Duration: 60 minutes